 Samuel Lewis was further in error when he says the Catholic Church was erected within the Abbey grounds.
 As a consequence of

 the devolution of the monasteries, all religious property became the property of the so-called Established Church.
-The
+That

-Catholic Church stands on its own ground held in perpetuity by Thomas Forrest.
+Catholic Church stood on its own ground held in perpetuity by Thomas Forrest, built circa, 1812.

 The Down’s survey shows the ruins, but does not name it.
 Then, William Wilson (topographer.)
 1786 gives a brief

 description of the village, but fails to mention the ruins, yet in his more detailed description of Midleton about six

 miles away, he fully documents the Cistercian Abbey, then in ruins, but today little sign of it exists.
 Charles Smith’s,

 The Ancient and Present State of the County and City of Cork, 1815, gives a full description of Carrigtwohill.
 He too